NickKelly1/iterable/README.md

 Flatten `Some` values and filter out `None`'s from the collection.

-The pipeline must be of type `Maybe`.
+The collection must be of type `Maybe`.

 ```ts
 // signature